-Exporting a service rather than a product can entail its own unique challenges such as intellectual property (IP) protection, business structure and employment.
+Exporting a service rather than a product can have unique challenges, like intellectual property (IP) protection, business structure and employment.

-Although seeking patents in different markets can be a sizeable time and money investment, it’s worth doing so because the process will include searches for existing patents your design may infringe upon.
+It's worth your time and money to seek patents in different markets because the process will include searches for existing patents your design may infringe upon.